Junior legion baseball: Gering, Alliance both moving on to Class B state tourney

 “We have to come out and play our brand of baseball and be very fundamental,” Rimington said of the state tournament.
 “We have to control what we can control and control the mental side of the game.”

-Alliance earned a spot in the championship game with a come-from-behind, 9-8 win over Sidney where they trailed 8-5 in their bottom of seventh.
+Alliance earned a spot in the championship game with a come-from-behind 9-8 win over Sidney after trailing 8-5 in the bottom of the seventh.

 The Spartans scored all three runs with two outs to get the win and move into the title game.